Blog General

 Harness Data to Identify High-Value Customers & Deliver on Their Needs

-The team at ELOQUII relies heavily on data to understand their audience, identify high-value customers early on, and ensure customer retention and repeat purchase rates are high.
+The team at ELOQUII relies heavily on data to understand their audience, identify high-value customers early on, and ensure customer repeat purchase and retention rates are high.

 “We anchor ourselves on our 90-day repeat purchase rate.
 Are the customers that we acquired 90 days ago coming back and purchasing again with us?
 The second purchase is a real inflection point for us — it’s when we build trust and unlock higher lifetime value,” Foy says.